shyyhs/shyyhs.github.io/_pages/about.md

   - /about.html
 ---
 <!---I am a Ph.D. candidate at Kyoto University, majoring in Intelligence Science and Technology at Kurohashi lab.
 I am also working as a technical researcher at [Advanced Translation Technology Laboratory](https://att-astrec.nict.go.jp/en/) in National Institute of Information and Communications Technology ([NICT](https://www.nict.go.jp/)).-->
 I am a technical researcher at National Institute of Information and Communications Technology ([NICT](https://www.nict.go.jp/en)).
 I obtained my Ph.D. in Intelligence Science and Technology from Kyoto University.

-My research focuses on 1) machine translation (MT) including low-resource MT, domain adaptation in MT, multi-modal MT, linguistically motivated MT, and LLMs for MT, and 2) subword, including subword segmentation, encoding, and decoding.
+My research focuses on machine translation and subword segmentation.

 **Email**: haiyue.song at nict.go.jp